dpotschka/mysite/Davee_ReadMe.txt

 Some changes you must do:
 A few things to django-myPolls/setup.py there are instructions in that file.

 When you pip install the package it goes into c:/Python27/site-packages/lib/myPolls which is correct.
 I noticed that the directory lib is not in alphabetical order.
 Anyway, when you pip install, you must be in or not? c:/Daves_Python_Programs/pythonAnyWhere/mysite

 then I moved the zip file so it would be less typing pip install c:/django-myPolls-0.1.zip  or the old location, it is still in there pip install c:/Daves_Python_Programs/pythonAnywhere/django-myPolls/dist/django-myPolls-0.1.zip

 You will also have to run the server again.

 I have unistalled it again and put things back to normal so that my local site is still the same as pa.
 I will leave the /django-myPolls though so you don't have to go through the entire tutorial again.
 All you will have to do is delete myPolls from /mysite if you want to put myPolls back into the python lib as a package.
 Just do pip install..

 More things you must do:

 see /django_myPolls.egg-info/PKG-INFO for more setup info.
 /django-myPolls/README.rst they are similar.
 I created them from the tutorial.

 In /mysite/mysite/settings.py

 INSTALLED_APPS = [
     change this next bit
     'myPolls.apps.MypollsConfig',
-	To
+	to
 	'myPolls',

 CAUTION:
 Application labels (that is, the final part of the dotted path to application packages) must be unique in INSTALLED_APPS.
 Avoid using the same label as any of the Django contrib packages, for example auth, admin, or messages.